 English as tuppence, changing and changeless as canal water, nestling in green nowhere, Viv Stanshall’s tales of life – or at least what passed for it – in and around Rawlinson End were one of the most popular features of John Peel’s show, and used to provoke a flood of calls and letters asking if they were available to buy.
 And yet, one single album of rearranged and rerecorded early episodes aside, they never have been.
 The original unexpurgated exploits of Sir Henry, Aunt Florrie and unwilling company should be held up as a triumph of the language to rank with Dickens, Wodehouse and Adams, but instead they are just sort of sat on a shelf somewhere like disregarded souvenirs from military service in some far flung corner of the Empire.
 Perfectly in keeping with Rawlinson End itself, maybe, but an entirely ridiculous situation.
 Mrs. E, we do know what we want and we want it now!
 And if you want to know more?
 Now read on, dot dot dot dot dot…

-You can hear much more about The Chris Morris Music Show and Lee And Herring in the Looks Unfamiliar Christmas Extra here.
+The Christmas Specials of The Chris Morris Music Show and Lee And Herring are both discussed in the Looks Unfamiliar Christmas Extra with Phil Catterall, which you can find here.

 © Tim Worthington.